tranbamanh229289/tranbamanh229289/README.md

 Here are some ideas to get you started:

-- 🔭 I’m studying at Hanoi University of Science and Technology
+- 🔭 I’m studying computer science engineer program at School of Information and Communication Techonology, Hanoi University of Science and Technology
 - 🌱 I'm currently concentrated on microservice architecture, blockchain technology
 - 👯 Looking for an software engineer , contact me **manh.tb183589@sis.hust.edu.vn**